learn-the-web/topics/code-character-cheat-sheet.md

       - name: '`\`'
         details:
           - '**Backslash**.'
-          - 'Used to escape characters in Javascript.'
+          - 'Used to escape characters in JavaScript.'
       - name: '`|`'
         details:
           - '**Vertical pipe**.'
-          - 'Used in CSS attribute selectors; and in conditions in Javascript, meaning “or”.'
+          - 'Used in CSS attribute selectors; and in conditions in JavaScript, meaning “or”.'

   - title: 'Dashes'
     items: